How To Make Wooden Blinds

 Get Your Slats

 Wooden slats are the cornerstone of your project.
 You can buy these or fabricate them yourself.
-Before doing this, find out the number of pieces you need.
+If you’re like me and love the hands-on approach, you’ll first need to figure out how many slats you need.
 You’ll use your window measurements and the ideal width slat to get this number.

 Suppose you want to make your slats from scratch.
 For this process, you’ll require wooden planks, a grinder, and a woodcutter.
 Use the woodcutter to cut the planks into your desired slat width, length, and thickness.